-From modest beginnings in 2007-2008 - with 8 participating schools and ~614 student projects - Science Fairs in the Santa Fe Public Schools have grown to 19 schools and up to 3000 student projects.
+From modest beginnings in 2007-2008 - with 8 participating schools and ~614 student projects - Science Fairs in the Santa Fe Public Schools have grown to 20-25 schools and approximately 2000 student projects.
 The program is now a mainstay of science education for elementary and middle schools – students and teachers alike are learning the processes of inquiry-based scientific discovery.
 We are seeing true excitement on the faces of many students, and some first-class work in addition.

 Tips for Good Projects

 Choosing a project - potential project areas

 Examples of science fair projects >

 Questions judges may ask